Home Remedies For Teeth Whitening

 - Chop the berry into halves and use it to brush your teeth.

 - Another recipe involving strawberries also uses sea salt.
 The sea salt provides abrasiveness to scrub out stains.
 Mash three strawberries into a pulp and add a pinch of sea salt.
-Wipe any extra saliva off your teeth with a paper towel, then apply a generous portion of the mixture all over your teeth.
-Let the mixture sit for five minutes, then rinse.
+Wipe any extra saliva off your teeth with a paper towel, and then apply a generous portion of the mixture all over your teeth.
+Let the mixture sit for 5 minutes, then rinse.
 Do this every night.

 4. Apple Cider Vinegar

 Apple cider vinegar is believed to help remove stains from teeth.
-Though it might not yield instant results, apple cider vinegar is a healthy organic method that will help restore teeth whiteness over regular use.5
+Though it might not yield instant results, apple cider vinegar is a healthy organic method that will help restore teeth whiteness over regular use.5 There are many other benefits of apple cider vinegar for your teeth and gums.

 - Apply apple cider vinegar directly on the teeth and rinse after a few minutes.